-Regardless of registration status, Common Good Funds will continue to make grants available to local organisations through the Local Partnership grant making process, and will also continue to fund recurring commitments such as Christmas Lights displays.

-The Council will also continue to review the funding provided by the Common Good Funds to ensure it remains appropriate and in line with the objectives of the Funds and to the benefit of the inhabitants of the relevant Burghs.
+The Common Good Funds will continue to make grants available to local organisations through Local Partnerships and will also continue to fund recurring commitments, such as Christmas lights displays.
+The Council will also continue to review the funding provided by the Common Good Funds to ensure it remains appropriate and in line with the objectives of the Funds and to the benefit of the inhabitants of the relevant burghs.

-The Community Empowerment (Scotland) Act 2015 places new obligations on Councils with regards recording and the use of Common Good assets.
-As required by the Act the Council has published a register of all Common Good properties and will assess any responses received.
+The Community Empowerment (Scotland) Act 2015 places new obligations on Councils with regards the recording and use of Common Good assets.
+As required by the Act, the Council has published a register of all Common Good properties and will assess any responses received.
 The Act also requires local authorities to publish any proposals and consult with community bodies before disposing of or changing the use of Common Good assets.
+The asset register can be found by searching for 'Common Good Property' on the Council's website, at: www.renfrewshire.gov.uk.

-The Trustees wish to thank the Renfrewshire Council officers involved in producing the Annual Report and Financial Statements
+The Trustees wish to thank Renfrewshire Council officers involved in producing the Annual Report and Financial Statements.